MULTI CHANNEL DESIGN WITH A FLAT PROJECT

 The PCB will then be populated with the Rooms as shown in Figure 6.

-Figure 6: The PCB has been populated with Rooms.
+Figure 6: The Printed Circuit Board has been populated with Rooms.

 Next, move the Channel_1 Room into the board area, then place and route it as desired.
 Resize the Room outline if necessary (Figure 7).